RuslanLevond/final-year-project/wiki/iot_edge_framework.md

 being inferenced multiple times improving the accuracy.
 Averaging will be introduced on all those inferences to filter out false positives.

-Both buffers will be switched between, when the sampling buffer becomes full of audio slices, passing the full buffer to the inference and then clearing and filling up the old buffer with new data.
+Both buffers will be switched between.
+When the sampling buffer becomes full of audio slices, the process will pass full buffer to the inference process and then will clear and fill up the old buffer with new data.

 ### Storing Audio Locally